hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 ### Current Work

 Although the results of prior works look promising, there is still a performance gap compared to ResNets with BN.
-To close this gap, [Brock et al. (2021a)](#brock21characterizing) suggest to study the propagation of mean and variance through ResNets by means of so-called Signal Propagation Plots (SPPs).
+To close this gap, [Brock et al. (2021a)](#brock21characterizing) suggest studying the propagation of mean and variance through ResNets by means of so-called Signal Propagation Plots (SPPs).
 These SPPs simply visualise the squared mean and variance of the activations after each skip connection, as well as the variance at the end of every residual branch (before the skip connection).
 Figure&nbsp;[4](#fig_spp) provides an example of the SPPs for a pre-activation ResNets (or v2 ResNets, cf. [He et al., 2016b](#he16identity)) with and without BN.
 First of all, the SPPs on the left side clearly illustrate that BN transforms the exponential growth to a linear propagation in ResNets, as described in theory (e.g., [Balduzzi et al., 2017](#balduzzi17shattered); [De & Smith, 2020](#de20skipinit)).